kreier/study/markdown/26_Eze/README.md

-# Leviticus
+# Ezekiel

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Ezekiel in Babylon.
+The writing was completed circa 591 B.C.E.
+The time covered is from 613 to circa 591 B.C.E.

-## Leviticus 1
+## Ezekiel 1

 ```
 TBD